BTBurke/svg-embed-font/README.md

 ### How It Works

-The font file is Base64 encoded and included as an stylesheet asset directly in the SVG file.
+The font file is Base64 encoded and included as a stylesheet asset directly in the SVG file.
 If you open the file in a text editor, right before the closing `</defs>` tag you will see something like the following for each font:

 ```
 <style type="text/css">
 	<![CDATA[
 		@font-face {
 			font-family: 'Permanent Marker';
-			src: url('data:application/x-font-ttf;base64,AAEAAAAOAIAAAwBgT1MvMmH1KeQAAAFoAA...<lots more>');
+			src: url('data:application/x-font-ttf;base64,AAEAAAAOAIAAAwBgT1MvMmH1Ke...<lots more>');
 		}
 	]]>
 </style>